HanLu-CA/HanLu-CA/README.md

 ## 👨‍🎓 About Me

-I'm a 4th-year Computer Science undergraduate with a deep interest in distributed systems and machine learning.
+I'm a Computer Engineering graduate student with a deep interest in distributed systems and machine learning.
 My academic journey has been enriched with experiences in Python, C/C++, RTOS, and recently, the exciting realm of machine learning.
 I am dedicated to leveraging these skills to develop innovative, scalable solutions, particularly at the intersection of distributed computing and AI.

 ## 🎓 Current Focus